-Blinken discusses ‘humanitarian pauses’ as Israel encircles Gaza City
+Netanyahu resists pressure for ‘humanitarian pauses’ after Blinken meeting

 That attack, which included the mass killing of civilians, among them women and children, has been widely condemned by global leaders and international organisations.

-But criticism has mounted as Israel cut off access to food, fuel, and electricity for Gaza’s more than 2.3 million residents and levelled entire neighbourhoods with relentless air raids.
+But criticism of Israel’s response has mounted as its forces have cut off access to food, fuel and electricity for Gaza’s more than 2.3 million residents and levelled entire neighbourhoods with relentless air raids.

-Palestinian authorities have said that more than 9,227 people, many of them women and children, have been killed by the constant bombardment, combining with strained fuel supplies from Israel’s siege to overwhelm Gaza’s already fragile health system.
+Palestinian authorities have said that more than 9,227 people, many of them women and children, have been killed by the constant bombardment, combined with strained fuel supplies from Israel’s siege to overwhelm Gaza’s already fragile health care system.

 Aid agencies and international groups have warned that a humanitarian catastrophe is unfolding, and Palestinians in the besieged enclave have few options for seeking refuge.

-Israel had instructed the population of Gaza’s northern regions to move south, but no corner of the strip has been spared from the attacks.
+Israel had instructed the population of Gaza’s northern regions to move south, but no corner of the Strip has been spared from the attacks.

 ”Never have I been in a situation where we are effectively starved of the vital humanitarian supplies that we need to provide to people,” said Tom White, director of the UN agency on Palestinian refugees, adding that most Palestinians in Gaza were surviving on one or two pieces of bread per day.